ffirg/ansible/README.md

 ```

 ### Facts
-facts.all contains all the facts as discovered by the gather_facts module for a typical Linux host
+facts.all contains all the facts as discovered by the gather_facts module for a typical Linux host.

+### directory-structure.txt
+Describes the structure of a role based playbook.

 #### Inventory hosts file